etayao/cse15l-lab-reports/lab1.md

 ```

 From here you can try some commands.
-Here's an example of how the commands `ls` and `pwd` look on your terminal.
+Here's an example of how the commands look on your terminal.

+Examples for `ls` and `pwd`
 ![Image](commands.png)

 And you've sucessfully logged in with your CSE 15L account!